sailpoint-oss/developer.sailpoint.com/docs/tools/cli/search.md

 sidebar_position: 3
 sidebar_class_name: cli
 keywords: ['cli', 'search']
-description: Learn how to use the CLI to search your IDN tenant in this guide.
+description: Learn how to use the CLI to search your ISC tenant in this guide.
 slug: /tools/cli/search
 tags: ['CLI']
 ---

 # Search

-Learn how to use the CLI to search your IDN tenant in this guide.
+Learn how to use the CLI to search your ISC tenant in this guide.

-In IdentityNow (IDN), you can search across all the sources connected to your tenant and return virtually any information you have access to.
-The `search` command allows you to access IDN search functionality within the CLI.
+In Identity Security Cloud (ISC), you can search across all the sources connected to your tenant and return virtually any information you have access to.
+The `search` command allows you to access ISC search functionality within the CLI.
 For more information about the `search` command, refer to the CLI [Search guide](docs/tools/cli/search).
-For more information about search in IDN, refer to [Search](docs/api/v3/search).
+For more information about search in ISC, refer to [Search](docs/api/v3/search).

-In IdentityNow, you can search all the sources connected to your tenant and return virtually any information you have access to.
-To learn more about search in IdentityNow, refer to [Search](https://documentation.sailpoint.com/saas/help/search/index.html).
+In Identity Security Cloud, you can search all the sources connected to your tenant and return virtually any information you have access to.
+To learn more about search in Identity Security Cloud, refer to [Search](https://documentation.sailpoint.com/saas/help/search/index.html).

-The `search` command makes it easy to search in IdentityNow with the SailPoint CLI.
-Read this guide to learn how to use the `query` and `template` commands to search IdentityNow with the CLI.
+The `search` command makes it easy to search in Identity Security Cloud with the SailPoint CLI.
+Read this guide to learn how to use the `query` and `template` commands to search Identity Security Cloud with the CLI.

 - [Search](#search)
   - [Query](#query)